Gokul9404/Hand-controlled-VR-Mouse/README.markdown

 * ```plyer```-(To send error/working notifications)
 * ```pygame``` -(To Play music)

-> To install all the required dependencies/libraries use command below in the folder where the requirement.txt and other files are saved
+> To install all the required dependencies/libraries use command below in the folder where the requirement.txt and other files are saved.

 ```bash
    pip install -r requirement.txt